ozos/arduinoRC/README.md

 - Ultrasonic: This mode avoids collisions with other objects.
 It is an autonomous mode.

 **Controls:**
-- Up arrow: Move forward.
+- Up arrow: Moves forward.
-- Down arrow: Move back.
+- Down arrow: Moves back.
-- Left arrow: Turn Left.
+- Left arrow: Turns Left.
-- Right arrow: Turn Right
+- Right arrow: Turns Right
-- Stop: Stop the robot car.
+- Stop: Stops the robot car.